 The best way to prolong the lifetime of your knives is by diligent care and maintenance.
 This means storing them safely and properly, as well as honing and sharpening them.
 It’s important to clarify that honing and sharpening are not the same.
 Honing your knife involves using a long rod to straighten and align the blade back to its proper position.
 Sharpening is when you use steel to physically take small bits of metal off of your blade to create a fresh, sharpened blade.
 Honing can sometimes take a little bit of material off the blade, but for the most part, it’s intended to straighten the edge rather than adjust the sharpness of the blade.

-Picking out a honing rod that’s right for you and your knives depends on your budget, the quality of your knives, and how frequently you foresee yourself honing them.
+Picking out the best honing steels that are right for you and your knives depends on your budget, the quality of your knives, and how frequently you foresee yourself honing them.
 That said, you needn't break the bank to get a quality honing steel.
+We researched and evaluated the top brands available to help you choose.

 Magnetized for easy storage